Weegham Park to Wrigley Field

 The year Weegham sold out

-and Wrigley slowly steps in
+and Wrigley slowly and progressively steps in

-Cub’s trainer Andy Lotshaw crouching
+Cub’s trainer Andy Lotshaw crouching and

-and Bobby Dorr to the right standing
+Bobby Dorr to the right standing

 a 1926 photo via Chicago History Museum